Category: World Cinema

 Princess Mononoke

-1997 Director: Hayao Miyazaki Words – Christian Abbott Ghibli fans are like a loving mother, they would never pick a favourite.
+1997 Director: Hayao Miyazaki Words – Christian Abbott.
+Ghibli fans are like a loving mother, they would never pick a favourite.
 All are equal in their eyes, each different, each unique, each loved.
 Yet, there seems to be this vocal minority rising-up that challenge… Continue Reading “Princess Mononoke”

 Spirited Away

-2001 Director: Hayao Miyazaki Words – Christian Abbott Asking someone to choose a favourite Studio Ghibli film is like asking someone what their favourite song is.
+2001 Director: Hayao Miyazaki Words – Christian Abbott.
+Asking someone to choose a favourite Studio Ghibli film is like asking someone what their favourite song is.
 It is an ultimately pointless question, as much like music, Ghibli’s filmography feels subjective to mood and emotion.… Continue Reading “Spirited Away”